 Legacy and Gift Planning.
 United Income creates plans to help you maximize the financial impact of your gift giving.

-Social Security.
-United Income assesses up to 64 different claiming strategies to create a personalized Social Security strategy for you.
+Social Security Guidance.
+Social Security advice comes standard in all United Income account types.
 They even have former Social Security officials on staff, to help you maximize your benefit.

 Trusts.
 These provide control of your assets and discretion from the legal process at the end of your life.
 United Income can accommodate 26 different trust types.

 United Income Paycheck.
 Your investment income can be distributed from your portfolio, just like a monthly paycheck.
 The amount is recalibrated over time, based on your account balances and spending needs.
 They even handle required minimum distributions for you, when you turn 70 ½.

 “We continuously update our investment methodology to make what United Income believes to be the best investment decisions for our clients.
 For instance, we are currently testing advanced models of risk analysis and empirical distributions to better inform our allocations.”~United Income ADV